confluentinc/ksql/docs-md/developer-guide/ksqldb-reference/scalar-functions.md

     If the whole row is encoded as JSON with a known schema or structure, use the `JSON` format and

     define the structure as the source's columns.
-For example, a stream of JSON objects similar to the example above could be defined using something similar to `CREATE STREAM LOGS (LOG STRUCT<CLOUD STRING, APP STRING, INSTANCE INT, ...)
+For example, a stream of JSON objects similar to the example above could be defined using a statement similar to this:

+    `CREATE STREAM LOGS (LOG STRUCT<CLOUD STRING, APP STRING, INSTANCE INT, ...)
 WITH (VALUE_FORMAT=JSON, ...)`

 IFNULL